efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **MiguelJoker - 6th Global** says:
 - [Geargias](/guides/deck-types/geargia-guide-intro-by-brenduke/) are High Potential for me, because the builds aren't at their best yet - I agree with Willipino.
 - Negative points:
-    - Can't recover from a big field destruction play, if u cant fix your field fast you will likely lose.
+    - Can't recover from a big field destruction play, if you can't fix your field fast you will likely lose.
     - With decks like [Sylvans](/guides/deck-types/sylvans-guide-intro-by-superforms/) you must start first otherwise you will likely lose.
 - Positive points:
     - Destruction effect doesn't target.